victorjonsson/cXense-4-WordPress/README.md

 `CXENSE_DEFAULT_SITE_DESC` A description of your website that will be used as og:description when no other description is available.

-`CXENSE_DEFAULT_OG_IMAGE` A description of your website that will be used as og:description when no other description is available.
+`CXENSE_DEFAULT_OG_IMAGE` URL to the image that should be used as og:image when no other image is available.

 `CXSENSE_ANALYTICS` Boolean, whether or not to include the analytics script (default true).